danfuzz/bayou/doc/coding-conventions.md

   content of the related string, via one of two mappings:

-  * The preferred way is to use a common all-caps prefix for all the constants, followed by an underscore, and followed by the constant value in the same casing as its value.
+  * The preferred way is to use a common all-caps prefix for all the constants, followed by an underscore, and followed by the constant value in `camelCase`.
 For example, use the variable name `CODE_bakeCake` for the string `"bakeCake"` and the variable name `CODE_eatCake` for `"eatCake"` as part of the same enumeration.

     This way is _especially_ preferred if the string values "leak" beyond the code, e.g., if they end up represented in databases or get transmitted